U.S. Expats & Coronavirus Stimulus Checks: Top FAQs for Americans Living Abroad

-Q. Will I have to pay back the amount I get?
+Q. Will I have to pay back my stimulus check?

 A. No, you will not have to pay back any amount of your Recovery Rebate Credit, even if you experience a pay hike in 2021.

 A. The third stimulus check will not affect your 2020 tax return, but it may help your 2021 tax return.
-If you are eligible for more stimulus money than you receive with the advance payment, you may be able to claim it as a credit on your return that either decreases your tax liability or increases your refund.
-If you’re eligible for less or received the full amount of the Recovery Rebate Credit, you don’t have to pay it back and it won’t affect your return.
+If you are eligible for more stimulus money than you receive with the advance payment, you may be able to claim the difference as a credit on your 2021 return that either decreases your tax liability or increases your refund.
+If you’re eligible for less or received a stimulus check for the full amount of the Recovery Rebate Credit, you don’t have to pay it back and it won’t affect your return.

-A. No, this is considered a 2021 tax credit, not income, so you will not need to pay taxes on it in 2021 or pay it back.
+A. No, the third stimulus payment is considered a 2021 tax credit (Recovery Rebate Credit), not income, so you will not need to pay taxes on it or pay it back.

-Q. How will I get my second stimulus check if I’m an American living overseas?
+Q. How will I get my third stimulus check if I’m an American living overseas?

-A. There are two ways overseas Americans can get their second stimulus payment: Direct deposit or through the mail.
+A. There are two ways overseas Americans can get their third stimulus payment: Direct deposit or through the mail.

 You should get your check via direct deposit if you received your latest tax refund through direct deposit or if the IRS has your direct deposit info from the last round of stimulus checks and you haven’t filed yet this year.

 You need to have an account with a U.S. bank in order to get direct deposit.